Getting the sound right at your eventCategories Music tips.

 Picking great entertainers and tunes are important ingredients for a successful event.
 But what if the sound quality isn’t great or your selected venue has noise restrictions?
 Although a good entertainment agency will liaise with your event venue to confirm sound requirements and organise all necessary equipment, it’s worthwhile understanding the basics of sound when you’re planning your event.
-In this blog post, One More Song’s go-to sound guru, Enrico, provides some tips on what to consider for your next party/wedding/function!
+In this blog post, One More Song’s go-to sound guru, Enrico, provides some tips on what to consider for your next special event!

 In what ways does choice of venue impact the sound for an event?